 As cannabis legalization expands, the industry will create more jobs.
 Depending on the niche, some jobs are highly specialized.
 These types of jobs can include pathogen testing, compliance management, and cultivation.
 Even trimming is a skill that takes time to master efficiency and quality.

 If all cannabis workers did was sit around and get high all day, then there would be no cannabis.
 At the very least, there would be no quality cannabis.
-Thankfully, this harmful myth is rapidly falling by the wayside.
+Thankfully, this harmful cannamyth is rapidly falling by the wayside.

 “Viruses that affect traditional crops cannot affect cannabis.”